shymayur/business-card-reader/README.md

 6. Test the application: Tested the application thoroughly to ensure that it works as expected.

-Technologies Used: OCR,streamlit GUI, SQL,Data Extraction
+Technologies Used: easyOCR,streamlit GUI, MongoDB,Data Extraction